A structured approach to identifying, assessing, and mitigating AI risks across your organization—with full traceability to compliance frameworks.

 Consolidate project, vendor, and model risks in one place with specialized tracking for each risk type.

-Calculate risk levels automatically using a severity-weighted formula that prioritizes impact over probability.
+Calculate risk levels using a severity-weighted formula that prioritizes impact over probability.

-Assign owners, set deadlines, and move risks through a 7-stage workflow from identification to resolution.
+Assign owners, set deadlines, and move risks through a 7-stage workflow from identification to resolution with full audit trail.

-Link risks directly to EU AI Act controls, ISO subclauses, and NIST AI RMF subcategories for audit-ready documentation.
+Link risks to EU AI Act controls, ISO subclauses, and NIST AI RMF subcategories.

 Enterprise example